volumio/docs/docs/06_Plugins_User_Manuals/01_rotaryencoder2/05_Hardware.md

 Even if the interal PU or PD is set, you can still connect an external PU or PD.
 Just be aware, that the values need to match each other.

-![GPIO with internal PU and external PD](./img/extPD_intPU.jpg) *Example of a circuit with internal Pull-up activated and external Pull-down + limiting Resistor connected.
+![GPIO with internal PU and external PD](./img/extPD_intPU.jpg)

+*Example of a circuit with internal Pull-up activated and external Pull-down + limiting Resistor connected.
 This is still working without issues, if the resistor values are matching.*

-What happens if you activate internal PU and connect external PD?
+What happens if you activate internal PU and connect an external PD?
 * Switch open:
     * Current of *I = 3.3V / (R_PU + R_lim + R_PD)* will flow from the internal 3.3V rail via the R_PU to the pin and then via R_lim and R_PD to GND.
     * The voltage at the input of the Schmitt-Trigger will be *V_in = 3.3V x (R_PD + R_lim) / (R_PD + R_PU + R_lim)*
     * Since the input is supposed to be logical LOW, the [V_in should be  <= V_IL=0.9V](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#voltage-specifications).
-    This means, that R_PD + R_lim <= R_PU / (3.3V / 0.9V - 1)=18.75kOhm (with R_PU = 50kOhm).
-This means, that the external pull-down resistor should be smaller than 16.75kOhms if we pick R_lim = 2kOhm.
+    This means, that *R_PD + R_lim <= R_PU / (3.3V / 0.9V - 1)=18.75kOhm* (with R_PU = 50kOhm).
+This means, that the external pull-down resistor should be smaller than 16.75kOhms if we pick *R_lim = 2kOhm*.
 Otherwise, the voltage-devider formed by external and internal resistor will bring your voltage at the Schmitt-Trigger Input into the undefined zone between HIGH and LOW.
-10kOhm is a good value.
+10kOhm is a typical value.
-    * The current over all the three resistors will only be 3.3V/(50kOhm + 2kOhm + 10kOhm) = 53µA
+    * The current over all the three resistors will only be *3.3V/(50kOhm + 2kOhm + 10kOhm) = 53µA*
     * If the the GPIO gets accidentally configured as Output and pulled high, the current will be 275µA.
 * Switch closed:
     * Current will flow over the switch and the external PD and will be *I = 3.3V / 10kOhm = 330µA*
-    * Voltage at the Schmitt-Trigger input will be the full *V = 3.3V, since the internal PU is shorted by the switch.
+    * Voltage at the Schmitt-Trigger input will be the full *V = 3.3V*, since the internal PU is shorted by the switch.
     * If the GPIO gets accidentally configured as output and pulled low, the current will be 1.65mA

+If the internal PU is configured and you connect an external PU on top, there will not be a lot of changes, since you basically just add a parallel resistor to the internal one *1/R_total = 1/(R_int + R_lim) + 1/R_ext)*.
+That will increase the current flowing, but not to a critical level.
+The voltage at the Schmitt-Trigger input will be determined by the voltage devider formed by internal PU and R_lim.

 ## How to determine the default configuration of your GPIOs?
 * By default, GPIO BCM2...8 should be pulled high at boot and GPIO BCM9...27  pulled-low.